 You’ll find this fun target on the third page of the Rimfire Target Pack.
 Just download the PDF file and instruct your printer to deliver page three.
 Or print out all six (6) rimfire targets if you like.

 Are you a do-it-yourself kind of guy with a creative eye?
 Then you’ll love the FREE Target Generator from the folks at ShooterShed.com.
-This free, interactive webpage allows you to design a variety of fun targets, including grids, benchrest-type Score Shooting targets, sight-in targets, and even playing card targets.
+This FREE, interactive webpage allows you to design a variety of fun targets, including grids, benchrest-type Score/Group Shooting targets, sight-in targets, and even playing card targets.
 Choose the paper size and orientation (vertical or horizontal), then select the number of target elements on the page.
-For example, you could have four (4) bulls or 52 playing cards.
-You can include a grid on the target, or tell the program to include load information blocks.
+For example, you could have four (4) bulls or a dozen playing cards.
+Then click the Style TAB to choose your target style.
+Use the OPTIONS TAB to overlay a grid on the target, choose squares or diamonds, or include load information blocks.
 For bullseye targets, you can control the number, color, and spacing (diameter) of the rings.
 LINK to TARGET GENERATOR.

 The program provides a preview of each target you generate.
+There are controls to choose border and fill colors.
 If you like a particular design, save the file, and then print as many targets as you want.
 Check it out, this program is fun and handy to use.
 Here are four (4) targets your Editor created just for this article.
 With a bit of practice, you can be generating your own custom targets in minutes.
-Have fun.

 About the Creator of the Target Generator

 The Target Generator program was created by Rod Brown of Sheridan, Wyoming.
-Rod tells us: “I build custom rifles and coach shooters.
-I’ve got a 100-yard range out my back door.
+Rod tells us: “I build custom rifles… I’ve got a 100-yard range out my back door.
 I shoot short- and long-range benchrest competitively around the country.
 I’m a full-time software development consultant and an FFL holder.
-When I’m not developing custom software for my clients, I’m usually fiddling in the shop, building a custom benchrest rifle, traveling to a match, chambering a barrel, or reloading some ammunition.
+When I’m not developing custom software for my clients, I’m usually fiddling in the shop, building a custom benchrest rifle, traveling to a match, chambering a barrel, or reloading some ammunition.”

 Story tip from Boyd Allen.
 We welcome reader submissions.